leobauza/react-ssr/README.md

 ## What are we building here?

-The end result of this app is a counter that is initially rendered server side and then updated with client side JavaScript.
+The end result of this app is a counter that is initially rendered server side and then updated with client-side JavaScript.

 The goal is to minimize the parts needed to get the app up and running.
 Webpack is used to compile the client-side React code.
 Server side code is compiled on the fly with babel register.
 To run the app first start a webpack watch process with `yarn start` and then start the node server with `yarn server`.